 - Declaration titled “Declaration (Lodger)” (in the application form) by the lodger

-- Declaration in writing signed by all the directors or equivalent persons of the foreign corporate entity:
+- Declaration in writing signed by all the directors or equivalent persons of the foreign corporate entity (contents of declaration must follow the wordings below):

 - that the foreign corporate entity is a body corporate and meets the minimum requirements mentioned in regulation 7(1)(a) and (e) to (l) of the Companies (Transfer of Registration) Regulations 2017.